-- 1. Wake-up from Power-on Reset or Sleep. - Instructions begin execution by the internal oscillator at the frequency set in the IRCF bits (OSCCON<6:4>). - 3.
-OST enabled to count 1024 clock cycles. - 4.
-OST timed out, wait for falling edge of the internal oscillator. - 5.
+- 1. Wake-up from Power-on Reset or Sleep. - Instructions begin execution by the internal oscillator at the frequency set in the IRCF bits (in the OSCCON Register. - 3.
+OST enabled to count 1024 clock cycles. - OST timed out, wait for falling edge of the internal oscillator. - 5.
 OSTS is set. - System clock held low until the next falling edge of new clock (LP, XT or HS mode). - System clock is switched to external clock source.